Boulderdash C64

 – Cheesy music.

-– A glut of new modes, a rubbish story, special items and abilities…
+– A glut of new modes, a rubbish story, slot machine visual effects, infantilising “reward badges”…

 – Let’s stop there, it’s going off the rails!

 Why is this game so addictive?
 I came across an interview with Peter Liepa, its creator, on Arno’s page.
-He explains that playing Boulder Dash satisfies different psychological impulses such as greed (collecting masses of diamonds), destruction (triggering rock avalanches and killing butterflies) and even the neurosis of cleaning, when you start wanting to dig everywhere to remove all the earth from a cellar!
+He explains that playing Boulder Dash satisfies different psychological impulses such as greed (collecting masses of diamonds), destruction (triggering rock avalanches and killing butterflies) and even the neurosis of cleaning, when you start wanting to dig everywhere to remove all the earth from a cellar.
 It cracked me up!

 Back to the game that interests us.
 Boulderdash 64, as the name suggests, is the adaptation of the Commodore 64 version for Amiga.
 It’s naturally prettier than the original, and while the level design remains brilliant, the game engine feels like a watered-down “second generation” version, stripped of intermissions and limited lives.
+What’s more, the amoeba’s lack of transformation (among other changes) significantly alters how some levels are solved.

 I’d recommend instead Boulder Dash Collection 2, which bundles the first three Boulder Dash titles in their original glory!